 Star system

 Even though it appears as a single star to the unaided eye, Alpha Scorpii is in fact a binary star system.
-The system consists of the red supergiant Alpha Scorpii A, formally named Antares, and a fainter blue-white main sequence star designated Alpha Scorpii B. Antares has an apparent magnitude that varies between 0.6 and 1.6, while the companion is considerably fainter at magnitude 5.5.
+The system consists of the red supergiant Alpha Scorpii A, formally named Antares, and a fainter blue-white main sequence star designated Alpha Scorpii B. Antares has an apparent magnitude that varies between 0.6 and 1.6, while the companion star is considerably fainter at magnitude 5.5.

-The pair’s orbital period is uncertain, with estimates in the range from 880 to 2,562 years.
 The separation between the stars was measured at 3.5’’ and 2.5’’ in the 1840s, and more recent measurements have yielded separations between 2.6’’ and 2.8’’.
-The projected separation between the stars is at least 529 astronomical units.
-The companion is believed to lie more than 220 astronomical units beyond Antares.
+The projected separation between the stars is at least 529 astronomical units (AU).
+The companion is believed to lie more than 220 AU beyond Antares.

 Antares (Alpha Scorpii), image: Wikisky